Today, I have to spread a message I read. It is very simple. And powerful. And true.

 Not a lot of people know.
 He lives in a community where being gay is still very “frowned upon.”

 Before I go on, I feel I must say something one time.
-Today’s post is not about homosexuality.
-It’s not about Christians.
-It’s not about religion.
-It’s not about politics.
-It’s about something else altogether.
-Something greater.
-Something simpler.
+Today’s post is

 It’s about love.